elijah9/nfltools/README.md

 Flask app which ideally should replace everything I currently do in a spreadsheet to keep track of football stuff.
 Mostly a vehicle for me to have a code project to work on in my spare time.

 ## To do
-- JSON export of data
+- JSON, CSV export of data
 - JSON import of data
 - Formalize table structure
 - Clean scraped data